 - CV/Resume

-All applications require a curriculum vitae or resume.
-It should be clearly organized and tailored to show how your credentials, professional standing, and accomplishments relate to international education.
+Your CV/Resume should be clearly organized and tailored to show how your credentials, professional standing, and accomplishments relate to international education.
 Your CV should help demonstrate that you meet the requirements for the specific award.

 Include your employment history, listing all items chronologically, starting with the most recent.